maxkung101/baiteridentityserver/README.md

 ### Install
 You can download Baiter Identity Api from [the releases page](https://github.com/maxkung101/baiteridentityserver/releases/tag/v0.0.0).

-Alternatively, you can download the source code on your Linux/Unix machine by processing the following command.
+Alternatively, you can download the source code to your Linux/Unix machine by processing the following command.
 ```
 $ gh repo clone maxkung101/baiteridentityserver
 ```